Las Vegas approaches wedding milestone: 'Vegas or bust'

 VALENTINE'S DAY AND WEDDING SEASON JUST GOT MORE EXPENSIVE

-The Del Angels are just one couple helping Las Vegas reach a milestone — five million wedding licenses issued in Clark County since 1909.
+The Del Angels are just one couple helping Las Vegas reach a milestone — 5 million wedding licenses issued in Clark County since 1909.

 Some chapels like Viva Las Vegas Weddings even offer goth-inspired weddings.